 - 5. It stimulates the sharing of new ideas and convictions. - 6.
 It encourages honesty in real life issues from those involved.
-This gives the group an opportunity for personal involvement in the concerns of others in the group and outside of the group.
+This gives the group an opportunity for personal involvement in the concerns of others in the group.

 B. Of course there are also some limitations: